-RUW was established in 2002 as the first private, purpose-built, university in the Kingdom of Bahrain dedicated solely to women education.
-The Faculty of Business and Financial Sciences of the RUW started student enrolment in October 2005 and graduated its first cohort in 2009.
+The RUW was established in 2002 to be the first private, purpose-built, university in the Kingdom of Bahrain dedicated solely for women education.
+The Faculty of Business and Financial Sciences started student enrolment in October 2005 and graduated its first cohort in 2009.
 The initial degree programmes were designed in collaboration with McGill University in Canada and Middlesex University in the UK.
 More recently, Memoranda of Understanding (MoU) were signed with West Virginia University, USA, and La Rochelle Business School (Ecole Superieure de Commerce de La Rochelle), La Rochelle, France.
+These are aimed at developing undergraduate and post-graduate programmes, developing dual degrees, pedagogical development of faculty, student exchanges and organizing workshops and conferences.